-Rocks, Dirt, Weeds, Tree Branches, Hollywood
+Rocks, Dirt, Weeds, Twigs, Hollywood

 ABIQUIU, NEW MEXICO 12:28:16 P.M.
 How remote is where we live, you ask?
 So far this month four census takers have pulled timidly into our driveway hoping for directions.
 We're not on their census lists.
 They can't tell if we're real, as we haven't got a mailing address.

 If we want mail, which I often don't, I'll drive a dozen miles north to a postage-stamp-size Post Office to fetch it.
 It's right across from the busiest concession for at least 35 miles around, Bode's General Store.

 It's rumored that the great Southwestern artist Georgia O'Keefe once hung out at Bode's.
 The rumor must be true, as it has been the only place to hang out in these parts since before the Model "T" was a gleam in Henry Ford's eye.
 Lately there's a new Ice Cream Stand open at the other end of Bode's parking lot.
 It is also the size of a postage stamp, made of concrete blocks, festooned with handmade signs indicating whether or not they in fact have ice cream.